“You... are you Lucas?”

 "Come to think of it, Thomas said she'd arranged this whole funeral herself ages ago."

-At that name, our three pairs of eyes were naturally drawn to the center of the crowd.
+At that name, all three of us found our eyes drawn to the center of the crowd.
 People blooming with stories and memories of Grandma.
-In that scene made all the more joyful and gentle because it contained loneliness, one man with snow-white hair stood alone, wearing his usual plain monk's habit, a smile on his face.
+In that scene, made all the more gentle and joyful by the loneliness it held, one man with snow-white hair stood alone, wearing his usual plain monk's habit, a smile on his face.

 The quiet priest of this town, who always seemed to be thinking about something difficult like a philosopher.
 He had agonized over Brian and me far more seriously than we had ourselves, and in the end, accepted us.
 He had always just smiled with a slightly troubled, downcast look—so when he suddenly choked up and shed tears during the ceremony, the attendees, myself included, were all stunned.